Quantum fluctuation on the worldsheet of probe string in BTZ black hole: Quantum fluctuation on the worldsheet of probe string

 we can rewrite the quadratic terms \eqref{19} as

 which was proposed in \cite{Kinar:1999xu}.

 In principle, we can solve out $\xi_{n}$ from (\ref{21}) by the equation of motion

 however, it is a very difficult mission for us to go ahead.
-The difficulties come from two aspects: the first is that the equation $O_{n}\xi_{n}$ is highly nonlinear, so analytical solution is a big challenge and numerical method is called for.
-The second is that $\xi_{n}$ can be any field, which further reinforces the complex of this issue.
-Therefore, we shall shift our strategy and adopt alternative approach to find $\xi_{n}$, which will be elaborated in the next section.
+The difficulties come from two aspects : the first is that $\xi_{n}$ here are not a single field but a collection of all possible fields, so we cannot solve it by the separation method proposed for single filed \cite{Kinar:1999xu} of which the authors treated it as an eigenvalue problem and separated $\phi(v,t)$ into $e^{i\omega t}\phi(v)$ to solve it.
+The second is that the equation $O_{n}\xi_{n}$ is highly complex, so analytical solution is a big challenge and numerical method is called for.
+Therefore, we shall shift our strategy and adopt an alternative approach to find $\xi_{n}$, which will be elaborated in the next section.